Ditectrev/DP-203/README.md

 ![Question 139](images/question139.jpg)

-- [ ] Box 1: Parquet.
-Box 2: Parquet.
+- [ ] Copy behavior: Merge files.
+Sink file type: CSV.
-- [x] Box 1: Preserve hierarchy.
-Box 2: Parquet.
+- [ ] Copy behavior: Preserve hierarchy.
+Sink file type: Parquet.
-- [ ] Box 1: Parquet.
-Box 2: Preserve hierarchy.
+- [x] Copy behavior: Merge files.
+Sink file type: Parquet.
-- [ ] Box 1: Preserve hierarchy.
-Box 2: Preserve hierarchy.
+- [ ] Copy behavior: Preserve hierarchy.
+Sink file type: JSON.

 ### You have an Azure data factory.
 You need to ensure that pipeline-run data is retained for 120 days.
 The solution must ensure that you can query the data by using the Kusto query language.
 Which four actions should you perform in sequence?